Knowledge Base

 About BlueConic: The BlueConic customer data platform harnesses the data required to power the recognition of an individual at each interaction, and then synchronizes their intent across the marketing ecosystem.

-Why: You want to connect BlueConic to a marketing platform for which there is no specific BlueConic connection.
+Why: For when you want to connect BlueConic to a marketing platform for which there is no specific BlueConic connection.
 Many marketing platforms provide RESTful interfaces for other systems to interact with.
 BlueConic can use those interfaces to tie into the other systems using this generic Webhook connection.
-Whenever the value of configured profile properties change in a profile, the BlueConic will trigger a request to the webhook and synchronize information.
+Whenever the value of configured profile properties changes in a profile, the BlueConic will trigger a request to the webhook and synchronize information.
 Or, your marketing platform can make webhook calls as events happen, to enrich the BlueConic profile.

 Concepts